 Secretary/Treasurer & Co-Founder

 Jen Dudley, Mile High Canine Rescue’s Secretary & Treasurer, lives in Castle Rock, Colorado with her husband and four children.
 Jen started fostering for a local puppy rescue in 2014 when she and her family were looking for another dog to join them.
 From there, fostering became a way of life and she started fostering adult dogs and dogs with behavioral issues.
 At MHCR, Jen provides pre and post adoption behavioral and training support and handles accounting and financials, email marketing, business filings, and the outreach programs (including the spay and neuter clinic relationships).
 In her non-rescue life, she obtained a B.S. of Marketing Management from Park University and is an Army National Guard veteran.
 She owns a boutique software engineering staffing firm.
-She is married to Erik Tappenbeck and they have four children – Alexis (19), Kiersten (17), Kora (5), and Ewan (2).
+She is married to Erik Tappenbeck and they have four children – Alexis (20), Kiersten (18), Kora (6), and Ewan (3).
 Jen has three dogs – Grizzly, Lolo and Raven.
-For fun, Jen and her family enjoy a large amount of domestic and international travel, skiing, mountain biking, and are major foodies.
+For fun, Jen and her family enjoy a domestic and international travel, skiing, mountain biking, and are major foodies.
 Jen has completed the State of Colorado Nonprofit Board Member Course on 6.8.2021.

 Sharon has been with Mile High Canine Rescue since the beginning and couldn’t imagine being anywhere else.
 Sharon’s rescue journey began in August 2018 when she wanted to give more dogs a better life after having many wonderful years with her own rescue dogs.
 She currently has a pit bull who is a great mama dog to her small dog fosters.
 Prior to joining MHCR, she worked with rescues whose values and missions weren’t truly focused on the dogs in their care.
 At MHCR, she discovered the health, safety, and happiness of the dogs really mattered and the whole team shared the same core values.
 Sharon helps with maintaining the website, helps process applications, answers emails, creates and manages medical records, and tracks home checks.
 Sharon works as the Head of Class Operations for an online coding school and uses her tech skills to keep things running smoothly and efficiently on the admin side of the rescue.